nginxinc/nginx-basics-workshops/labs/lab2/readme.md

     ```

-    You see one request for the rcf.html page, and a second request for the rcf.jpg image.
+    You see one request for the rcf.html page, and a second request for the rcf.jpg image

 <br/>

-**This completes this Lab.**
+**This completes Lab2.**

 <br/>